smaniaxb-ctrl/MyGPT/README.md

-# MyGpt: The AI Consensus Engine
+# MyGpt: The Consensus Engine

-**MyGpt** is a next-generation AI aggregator application that moves beyond the traditional "single-bot" chat interface.
-Instead of relying on a single AI model to answer your questions, MyGpt orchestrates a team of specialized AI personas to deliberate, analyze, and synthesize a superior, hallucination-free response.
+MyGpt is a multi-agent orchestration app that uses the wisdom of crowds to deliver trusted AI answers.

+## Why It Matters
+Instead of relying on one model, MyGpt queries multiple expert personas in parallel and synthesizes their outputs into a superior consensus answer.

+## Current Status
+This repository contains the app’s design, workflow, and vision.
+Code implementation is open for contributors.

+## How You Can Help
+- **Developers**: Help turn this vision into a working React app.
+- **Supporters**: Fund hosting and API costs to launch MyGpt publicly.
+- **Collaborators**: Share ideas, improve personas, or design UI.

+## Contact
+Created by Jayaprakash.
+Reach out me at smaniaxb@gmail.com if you’d like to collaborate!

+---

 ## 🧠 How It Works